joker-b/kbImport/README.md

 Because kbImport is meant to be useful even on small laptops when travelling (I often have used it on an Asus EE-PC with an external HD), it will first look for the "master" archive (for me, a drobo disk stack) and if it can't find it, it will seek a sensible local-system location for media storgage.
-Then later, when the master archive is available the temporary local archive can be merged into the master using <b>drobolize.py</b>
+Then later, when the master archive is available the temporary local archive can be merged into the master using <b>drobolize.py</b> -- be sure to double-ceck the expected locations in this script, because like kbImport it expects *my* drive locations -- yours may vary.